dr-vortex/webvm/README.md

 WebVM is a virtual machine (VM) implementation in Javascript.
 It allows you to simulate hardware, in a web environment.
 You could (with some effort), run Windows or Linux on WebVM.

-WebVM is a small project I've worked on for a couple weeks.
-Hopefully someone finds this usful.
+### Arcive Note

+WebVM is discontinued due to lack of support and significanty better pre-existing emulators.

-### Documentation
+## Documentation

 #### Creating, starting, and stopping a VM